 We are always looking for new people to join the lab!
 There are numerous ways that you can participate in research at HIE including volunteering on projects, undertaking postgraduate studies, or engaging in research exchange visits.
 Further details can be found on the HIE website here.
 From time to time we advertise postdoctoral and technical positions associated with the lab here.

 There are currently a number of projects open for volunteer assistance.
 These include investigating the resilience of Australian native tree species to drought and examining the plasticity of hydraulic traits across environmental gradients.
 These projects involve field work in remote locations and offer the opportunity to see some of Australia’s unique ecosystems and species.

 There are a number of scholarship options available from UWS and external funding agencies to undertake a PhD project in my lab.
 Please contact me before applying to discuss the suitability of your application and potential projects.

-Scholarships options from UWS:
+Scholarships from WSU

 Postdoctoral Research Fellowships